nimeshnedungadi/NN-Cleaning-Data-Course-Project/README.md

 run_analysis.R file contains an R script that downloads the zip file into the _Samsung_ folder in the current working directory and produces a file called _TidyDataSet.txt_.

+TidyDatSet.txt contains the cleaned data obtained as a result of running run_analysis.R.